TrES-3b: Discovery

 It is the third transiting planet found by the Trans-Atlantic Exoplanet Survey.
 It was discovered in the constellation Hercules about 10 degrees west of Vega, the brightest star in the summer skies.

 Transits in front of the star GSC 03089-00929 were detected by two 10 cm telescopes operating out of Palomar and Lowell Observatories.
 Transits of TrES-3 were also independently observed by the Hungarian Automated Telescope Network.
 Seven high-precision radial velocity measurements were made using the HIRES spectrometer at W. M. Keck Observatory, which confirmed the presence of a planetary mass companion with a minimum mass twice that of the planet Jupiter.

 Characteristics

 The planet's home star is slightly smaller and cooler than the Sun.
 The orbital period is less than one and a third days, one of the shortest known.
-Despite of close proximity to the star, no evidence of tidal-driven orbital decay was present as in 2020, with best data fit indicating only an apsidal precession of planetary orbit.
+Despite close proximity to the star, no evidence of tidal-driven orbital decay was present as in 2020, with best data fit indicating only an apsidal precession of planetary orbit.